 As a starting point, let's just use the template as it is.
 It's always possible to return to the template later.
 In the next steps, we'll set up a Make scenario using this template.
 From there, we can automatically replace the placeholder video with our own.

-If you're already familiar with Make, you can use your own trigger to pass data into the automated workflow.
+If you're already familiar with Make, you can set up your own trigger to pass data into the automated workflow.
+For example, here’s how to use Airtable or Google Sheets.

 Sign in to your Make account and click + Create a new scenario.
 Click the big + button, search for the Tools app, and choose Basic trigger.